stormpath/stormpath-documentation/source/auth_n.rst

 Generating an OAuth 2.0 Access Token
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Stormpath can generate Access Tokens using the above-mentioned OAuth 2.0 **Password Grant** flow.
+Stormpath can generate a brand new Access Tokens using the above-mentioned OAuth 2.0 grant types.
+This means that you can generate a new Access Token with:

+- **Client Credential Grant Type:** a client's credentials (e.g. API Key ID and Secret)
+- **Password Grant Type**: a user's credentials (e.g. username and password)
+- **Refresh Grant Type:** For information about using the an OAuth Refresh token :ref:`see below <refresh-oauth-token>`

 .. only:: rest